-At this point it is worth mentioning that it is possible to achieve a linear envelope behavior of the primary oscillator8 without applying the proposed nonlinear input transformation (3), resulting in the shortcoming that the primary oscillator is additionally excited by a signal part with double the excitation frequency.
+At this point it is worth mentioning that it is possible to achieve a linear envelope behavior of the primary oscillator (Egretzberger et al, 2010) without applying the proposed nonlinear input transformation (3), resulting in the shortcoming that the primary oscillator is additionally excited by a signal part with double the excitation frequency.
 Furthermore, as the constant or the harmonic component of the excitation signal has to be set to a constant value, the remaining control input is constrained by this value.
-Moreover, for advanced nonlinear control concepts2 of the secondary oscillator, which result in a noticeable increase of the closed-loop performance, a nonlinear input transformation in the form of a square root operator is indispensable.
+Moreover, for advanced nonlinear control concepts (Egretzberger, 2010) of the secondary oscillator, which result in a noticeable increase of the closed-loop performance, a nonlinear input transformation in the form of a square root operator is indispensable.

-4. ARITHMETIC ALGORITHM
+4 ARITHMETIC ALGORITHM

 Depending on the demands on throughput, latency and hardware-efficiency as well as on the available resources and the interaction with other arithmetic operations, different approaches for the realization of the square root operator have been proposed in the literature.
 A complete survey on existing algorithms is far beyond the scope of this contribution, nonetheless, care has been taken to include the most relevant ones, at least for the application under consideration.
 In the following, it is assumed that the radicand is a positive real number and that it is given in a conventional number representation, e.g. floating or fixed point, and conventional number system, e.g. normalized binary floating point or radix 2.
-Conventional floating point numbers are considered in the following short survey, because the time-consuming part of the root calculation of a floating point numbers.
+Conventional floating point numbers are considered in the following short survey, because the time-consuming part of the root calculation of a floating point number has to be performed on the mantissa, for which the same algorithms can be applied as for fixed point numbers.
 However, the necessary adjustment of the exponent and the inevitable postnormalization steps between the mantissa and the exponent add considerable additional complexity to the circuitry.